 - The amount of tension and collaboration between you and your partner

-There’s always the option to try and do your divorce on your own without legal representation, but if you have other variables or your partner is hostile, that may not be an option.
+There’s always the option to try and do your divorce on your own without legal representation, but you may not get the full legal protection you deserve.

 Most lawyers charge a retainer of $3,500 to $10,000 per spouse, and this is only the first fee you will have to pay.
 Most people don’t have that kind of money to spare.
-Luckily, there are some ways you can get a divorce lawyer even if you can’t afford one.
+Luckily, there are some ways you can get a divorce lawyer and get all the legal protection you deserve, even if you can’t afford a lawyer.

-How To Get Legal Aid for Your Divorce
+3 Ways To Get Legal Protection For Your Divorce

-Even if you can’t afford a lawyer, most lawyers will give you a free 30 minute consultation.
-Make sure you visit a lawyer your partner has not seen, as it’s illegal for a lawyer to meet with you if they’ve already met with the other party.
+Even if you can’t afford a lawyer, most lawyers will give you a free consultation.
+Make sure you visit a lawyer your ex hasn’t seen, as it’s illegal for a lawyer to meet with you if they’ve already consulted with your ex.

 When you meet with your lawyer, explain the basic details of your separation.
 Your lawyer will recommend several routes such as:

 - Limited scope representation

 - Finding legal aid through your local courthouse or bar association